A severe storm in 2016 impacted the area, resulting in the loss of the dune and its vegetation.

 Take extra care on the beaches and adhere to safety signs and directions.

-Stay off the newly established dunes.
+Stay off the dunes.
 This is important so that the sand remains stable and there is no damage to plants.

-The beach access path nearest to Noonies Café has not been raised in height with imported sand.
-Council will determine if this is suitable for the blue accessible mat to be rolled out.
+The beach access path nearest to Noonies Café has not been raised in height with imported sand and a blue accessible mat is at this location.

 We apologise for any inconvenience caused.